Tasmanian travel writer Andrew Strikis of Lap of Tasmania shares the best things to do in Tasmania on a road trip around the Australian island.

 11. Taste Tasmania’s gourmet delights along the Cradle Coast

-Tasmania's north is lush and green, with many calling it the breadbasket of Australia.
+Tasmania's north is lush and green making it one of the most beautiful places to visit in Australia.
+Many call Tasmania it the breadbasket of Australia.

 If you're a foodie you'll be in heaven as you drive from Stanley back to Launceston.